SubodhKumarSahu2826/Bat-Ball-Stumps-Game/README.md

 Overview

 The Bat Ball Stump Game is a simple web-based interactive game where the user competes against the computer.
 The goal is to select one of the three options: Bat, Ball, or Stump.
-The computer generates its choice randomly, and the result of the game is determined based on predefined rules
+The computer generates its choice randomly, and the result of the game is determined based on predefined rules.